Best Home Warranty Companies in Hawaii 2026

 How does roof coverage work?

-Most home warranty companies offer roof coverage, though you might have to upgrade your plan or opt for an add-on so your roof is covered.
+Most home warranty companies offer roof coverage, though you might have to upgrade your plan or opt for an add-on.
 Coverage typically includes shingles or shakes, patch issues, popped-up nails, tiles, seams, underlayment and other repairs and replacements.
 Gutters, drainage, roof vents and exhaust fans may also be covered under some plans.

 Optional coverage is available for items like pools, spas, wells, sump pumps and roof leak repairs.
 In Hawaii, pool and spa coverage is a popular add-on in Hawaii given the climate and lifestyle.
 Septic system and roof leak coverage are also important for homes in more rural or rainy areas.